saebyn/django-flag/README.md

 {% flag an_object %}
 ```

+If you want a moderator (user with `is_staff`) to update the status of the flagged content (default to 1 for a normal flag), you can use the `flag_with_status` temlatetag instead of the `flag` one.
+They both work the same way.

 ### Flag via a confirmation page

 If you want the form to be on an other page, which play the role of a confirmation page, you can use the `flag_confirm_url` template filter, which will insert the url of the confirm page for this object.